 You have a couple of options, either a USB-based WiFi adapter, or one that mounts internally, but you only need one.
 USB is more convenient and much cheaper in most cases, but they're often less reliable than an internally mounted unit.

-With 2x GTX 1080s in SLI and an i7 6700k, you really are at the top of the food chain.
-This build is kind of like the Maserati of custom gaming PCs, only you get to build it yourself so you know that everything is perfect and exactly the way you want it.
+With 2x GTX 1080s in SLI and a brand new i7 8700k, you really are at the top of the food chain.
+This build is the Maserati of custom gaming PCs, only you get to build it yourself so you know that everything is perfect and exactly the way you want it.

-Feel free to ask any questions down below!
+Feel free to ask any questions in the comments!